 - lime wedges for garnish (optional)

 In a blender combine water, sugar, and fruit.
 Puree until smooth.
 Pour mixture (through a sieve, if desired) into a pitcher or serving container.
 Stir in lime juice.
 Taste, then add additional sugar, if necessary.
 Garnish with a lemon or lime wedge.

 Serve over ice, if you like—though if you are striving for an authentically Mexican agua fresca, you will want to ice the drink in the pitcher rather than in the individual glasses or refrigerate your drink beforehand and avoid the ice altogether.

 Agua fresca made with hibiscus flowers is made a little differently because the dried hibiscus needs to simmer in hot water to give up their color and flavor.
 After the flowers are steeped, the liquid is then cooled and sweetened to make a refreshing drink reminiscent of cranberry juice.

 03 of 06

 The brown gooey pulp of the tamarind pod is tangy and has a mild earthiness that, when sweetened, makes a delicious agua fresca.
 It takes a bit of work to get the pulp away from the seeds, so use canned tamarind if that is an issue.
 After you get the tamarind ready, you blend it with water and sugar.

 04 of 06

-Chia seeds are a highly nutritious "superfood" that contain fiber, protein, and Omega-3 fats, which are all very healthy to consume.
-When you make Chia Fresca, the fresh chia seeds become gelatinous as they soak in the liquid.
-You can add chia seeds to any agua fresca, simply sprinkle a scant teaspoon of them into the drink, and wait 5 to 10 minutes.
-Add ice, stir, and enjoy.Continue to 5 of 6 below.
+Chia seeds are a highly nutritious "superfood" that contain fiber, protein, and omega-3 fats, which are all very healthy to consume.
+When you make chia fresca, the fresh chia seeds become gelatinous as they soak in the liquid.
+You can add chia seeds to any agua fresca, like this refreshing Mexican lemonade.Continue to 5 of 6 below.

 05 of 06